 Antipsychotics, although they can be lifesaving, have some serious side effects.
 They can affect metabolism, resulting in weight gain and increased risk of diabetes, and may also cause restlessness and muscle spasms.

-Since bipolar disorder, formerly known as manic depression, affects approximately 3 percent of the population, mood stabilizers are prescribed frequently.
+Since bipolar disorder, formerly known as manic, affects approximately 3 percent of the population, mood stabilizers are prescribed frequently.
 Mood stabilizers treat the dramatic mood swings that define the disorder.
 These medications are also sometimes used to treat milder mood disorders, such as cyclothymic disorder and some personality disorders.